EARLY CHURCH, 9:30 am

 Our more traditional service at St. Ann & the Holy Trinity features music accompanied on a landmark E.M.
 Skinner pipe organ.
 The Rite II liturgy from the Episcopal Book of Common Prayer is dignified and accessible.
 Prayers for healing are offered by an assisting priest for those who wish.
 Guest singers and musicians perform regularly at this service.

 This brief, informal Rite II liturgy with Communion includes a brief homily on the appointed scriptures and provides mid-week opportunity for quiet reflection and contemplation.

-On selected Sundays, at 10:15-11:00 am, while children attend Sunday School, adults are invited to an in-depth exploration of the season’s Gospel readings and themes with the Rev. Craig Townsend and seminarian Chris Lee.
+On selected Sundays from 10:15 am to 11:00 am, while children attend Sunday School, adults are invited to an in-depth exploration of the season’s Gospel readings and themes.

 Book of Books Book Club – New Testament

 We are spending this academic year reading the Christian additions to the Bible, known as the New Testament.
 The Rev. Craig D. Townsend, Associate for Faith Formation, leads the group which meets on the first Wednesday of each month, 7:00-8:30 pm, in the parish hall of the church (enter at 157 Montague St.).
 Read more.